Personal data processor agreement

 5.3.
 The Processor shall conclude a written Agreement with any Sub-Processor.
 Such Agreement shall at minimum provide the same data protection obligations as the ones applicable to the Processor, including the obligations under this Data Processor Agreement.

 5.4.
-The Processor is at the time of entering into this Data Processor Agreement using the Sub-Processors listed here: Sub-Processors (only for the Hosting Service).
-If the Processor initiates sub-processing with a new Sub-Processor, such new Sub-Processor shall be added to that list.
+The Processor is at the time of entering into this Data Processor Agreement using the Sub-Processor Digital Ocean (only for the Hosting Service).
+If the Processor initiates sub-processing with a new Sub-Processor, such new Sub-Processor shall be added here.

 6.1.
 The Processor shall take reasonable technical and organizational measures to protect Personal Data against unauthorized access, destruction and amendment in accordance with the requirements of the Regulation, with regard to the requirements of article 32.
 This is done by actions like; (i) restricting access to systems and servers by both physical and digital perimeter control; (ii) encrypt traffic, storage, devices and servers where it’s possible; (iii) using multifactor for all systems, servers and devices where it’s possible.